LantianXie3/threat-hunting-scenario/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched for any file that had the string "tor" in it and discovered what looks like the user "employee" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop, and the creation of a file called `tor-shopping-list.txt` on the desktop at `2024-11-08T22:27:19.7259964Z`.
-These events began at `2024-11-08T22:14:48.6065231Z`.
+Searched for any file containing the string "tor" and found evidence that user "labuser" downloaded a TOR browser installer, performed actions that led to numerous TOR-related files being extracted to the desktop, and created a file named tor-shopping-list.txt on the desktop at 2025-08-05T20:27:19.7259964Z.
+This activity sequence started at 2025-08-05T20:15:27.0000000Z.

 **Query used to locate events:**